Tax Refund Money by Direct Bank Deposit or a Check in the Mail?

 2) Direct Deposit is Convenient

-Your tax refund money will be deposited into your bank account automatically; there is no need to make a trip to the bank.
+Your tax refund money will be deposited into your bank account automatically.
+There is no need to make a trip to the bank to deposit a check.

 3) Direct Deposit is Fast